zplizzi/zplizzi.github.io/pages/ai-safety.md

 Since then, I've realized that this isn't the case, for a few reasons:

 - A lot of the problems in AI safety can already be reproduced in quite simple environments, and we don't have good solutions to the problems even in the toy environments.
-I go over a number of these specific problems in the Concrete Problems section below.
+I go over a number of these specific problems in the [Concrete Problems](#concrete-problems) section.
 - A lot of solutions apply much more generally than I would have guessed.
 For example, the paper [AI Safety Via Debate][debate] presents a method that may help humans to provide oversight to superintelligent AIs, and the only requirement is that the AIs have a text input/output interface with which to participate in debate.
-Even methods that are more specific often only make the assumption that the AI is trained in the context of Reinforcement Learning, which is simply a framework where an agent interacts with an environment and attempts to maximize the amount of some arbitrary reward it receives.
+Even methods that are more specific often only make the assumption that the AI is trained in the context of [reinforcement learning](/rl), which is simply a framework where an agent interacts with an environment and attempts to maximize the amount of some arbitrary reward it receives.
 - There's still a lot of work to be done in developing our theoretical understanding of the problem - eg what safe and aligned behavior even is - which will lay the foundations for future work.

 Given the volume of meaningful papers released in the past few years on AI safety, it seems clear that it's not too early to be working on this problem.